Click here to read our 2024 code changes update article.

 The Medicare Physician Fee Schedule (MPFS) for 2017 contained some revisions to the coding and reimbursement for moderate sedation that will potentially impact radiology practices.
 Previously, moderate sedation was not separately reimbursed for many of the procedures listed in Appendix G of the CPT®[i] codebook.
 Sedation was bundled with the basic procedure, but now it will be reimbursed in addition to the basic procedure.
 There are important guidelines and documentation that must be met in order to use these codes, and radiologists interested in maximizing their reimbursements should review their reporting to be sure it supports proper coding under the new rules.

-Categories: radiology documentation, radiology coding
+radiology documentation,

 Medicare publishes its rules and requirements for the coding and billing of medical procedures to obtain reimbursement under its programs, but many commercial insurers are not as transparent about their own requirements.
 This leaves medical billing professionals in the dark when there are new procedure codes or changes to existing coding in the American Medical Association’s CPT® code set or by federal regulation.
 Such is the case with mammography coding for 2017.
 Below we have summarized the key coding considerations for radiology practices billing mammography services this year.
 (Click here to read our complete article on the 2017 coding changes impacting diagnostic and intervential radiology.)